antonybstack/tonysgrotto/README.md

 ### Current features

-- a bug tracker that uses CRUD opertions with database
+- a bug tracker.
+CRUD opertions with database are real time, and implemented using only react's context and state (without using sockets which I think is really cool.
+And it seems to render data changes faster than websockets would)